-In compliance with the Alleviating Burden Opinion Regarding Compulsory Education and applicable rules, regulations and measures, we ceased offering K9 Academic AST Services in mainland China by the end of December 2021.
-Such cessation has had a significantly negative impact on our financial performance for the fiscal year ended February 28, 2022 since revenues from offering K9 Academic AST Services accounted for a substantial majority of our total revenues prior to our cessation of such business, and is expected to have a significantly negative impact on our financial performance for the fiscal year ending February 28, 2023 and subsequent periods, compared with that of previous years.
+In compliance with the Alleviating Burden Opinion Regarding Compulsory Education and applicable rules, regulations and measures, we ceased offering K-9 Academic AST Services in the mainland of China by the end of December 2021.
+The cessation has had a substantial adverse impact on our revenues for the fiscal year ended February 28, 2022 and subsequent periods.
+In the fiscal years ended February 28, 2021 and 2022, the revenues from offering K-9 Academic AST Services in the mainland of China accounted for a substantial majority of the our total net revenues prior to the cessation of such services.
+We have realigned our business focus toward (i) learning services and others, and (ii) learning content solutions.
+See "Item 4.
+Information on the Company-B. Business Overview" for more information.